 Despite the massive political and social changes that we will have to experience in the next century, it is the sudden flashes of progress in science and technology that will most deeply affect our lives.

-In the next decade, genetic engineering will begin to approach a miraculous state of grace that will eventually allow us to program much of the life we wish to lead, although the ethical implications of this new science have yet to be decided.
+In the next decade, genetic engineering will begin to approach a miraculous state of grace that will ultimately allow us to plan much of the life we wish to lead, although the ethical implications of this new science have yet to be decided.

 The disease will not be eliminated, but the boundaries of our well-being (or lack thereof) will be foreseeable and medicine will be able to manage foreseeable problems.